Artraxon/unexBot/README.md

 3. Environment variables.
 This is useful for both configuring the docker image and debugging.
 To set a variable use a dot to separate the node names (e.g. "reddit.credentials.username")

 ### Logging
-Per Default the slf4j java logging library is included, but feel free to swap it out.
+Per Default the slf4j java.util logging library is included, but feel free to swap it out.
 You will then have to configure the underlying logger according to your needs.

 ## Credits
 This Programm uses different Libraries: